 Have leftover corned beef?
-Use if for easy and delicious grilled reuben sandwich, made with quick pickled onions, swiss cheese and homemade Thousand Island dressing.
+Use if for easy and delicious grilled reuben sandwich, made with quick pickled onions, Swiss cheese and homemade Thousand Island dressing.

-If you've got a bit of leftover corned beef after St. Patrick's Day, there is no nicer way to enjoy it than in a classic Reuben Sandwich.
+If you’ve got a bit of leftover corned beef after St. Patrick’s Day, there is no nicer way to enjoy it than in this grilled Reuben Sandwich.
+If you aren’t familiar with the classic Reuben sandwich, it is a delicious combination of corned beef, Swiss cheese, mustard and sauerkraut.

 Here are the ingredients you will need for the sandwich:

-Nice bread - rye bread is classic for a Reuben, but a nice rye variation, such as multigrain or marble is a good option, as well
+Nice bread – rye bread is classic for a Reuben, but a nice rye variation, such as multigrain or marble is a good option, as well.

-Mustard - either regular prepared mustard, Dijon or my favourite, a nice grainy mustard
+Mustard – either regular prepared mustard, Dijon or my favourite, a nice grainy mustard.

-For the homemade Thousand Islands dressing:
+For the homemade Thousand Islands dressing: – Mayonnaise, Ketchup, Vinegar, Sugar, Relish

 Optionally: